tahoma2d/tahoma2d_docs/source/managing_palettes_and_styles.rst

 |style_editor_trail|

 Trail styles are available for vector levels only.
-A trail style repeats an image or an animation level, created with OpenToonz or third party software, along the vectors of a vector level.
+A trail style repeats an image or an animation level, created with Tahoma or third party software, along the vectors of a vector level.
 Trail styles cannot be used to paint areas.

 In the Trail section on the Vector tab you can select the image or the animation level you want to use as a style.
-You can add to the list your own animation levels as well: both OpenToonz animation levels (PLI) and full-color images or sequences of full-color images (BMP, JPG, NOL, PIC, PICT, PCT, PNG, RGB, SGI, TGA, TIF and TIFF) are supported.
+You can add to the list your own animation levels as well: both Tahoma animation levels (PLI) and full-color images or sequences of full-color images (BMP, JPG, NOL, PIC, PICT, PCT, PNG, RGB, SGI, TGA, TIF and TIFF) are supported.

 .. note:: PLI levels are rendered according to the vector length and thickness, thus appearing jagged when zoomed in.
 If the output format is a vector one, then the PLI level will remain vector-based. (see  :ref:`Choosing the Output Settings <choosing_the_output_settings>`  ).